BanerjeeLab-repertoire/pycat-napari/README.md

 ### Optional Features

-You can install PyCAt with additional tools, features, and packages.
+You can install PyCAT with additional tools, features, and packages.
 For example, dev, test, and doc tools.
 The devbio-napari package adds numerous additional image analysis tools.
 Learn more at [devbio-napari documentation](https://github.com/haesleinhuepf/devbio-napari).

 ```bash
 # Development tools